masaiful/masaity/src/posts/linking-to-headings.md

 {% endhighlight %}
 {% endWithCodepen %}

 Would you pick some other combination?
-Do you have user insigths ore more cases to consider?
+Do you have user insights or more cases to consider?
 Get in touch, I'd love to know!